bempp/kifmm/paper/paper.md

 # Benchmarks

-We benchmark our software against leading implementations on a single node [@Malhotra2015; @wang2021exafmm] in Figure (1) for the high performance x86 architecture in Table (\ref{tab:hardware_and_software}) for achieving relative errors, $\epsilon$, of $1 \times 10^{-11}$ in double precision and $1 \times 10^{-4}$ in single precision with respect to the direct evaluation of potential for points contained in a given box for a benchmark problem of computing (\ref{eq:sec:summary:potential}) for the three dimensional Laplace kernel (\ref{eq:sec:summary:laplace_kernel}) for problem sizes between 100,000 and 1,000,000 uniformly distributed source and target points, which are taken to be the same set.
+We benchmark our software against leading implementations on a single node [@Malhotra2015; @wang2021exafmm] in Figure (1) for the x86 architecture in Table (\ref{tab:hardware_and_software}) for achieving relative errors, $\epsilon$, of $1 \times 10^{-11}$ in double precision and $1 \times 10^{-4}$ in single precision with respect to the direct evaluation of potential for points contained in a given box for a benchmark problem of computing (\ref{eq:sec:summary:potential}) for the three dimensional Laplace kernel (\ref{eq:sec:summary:laplace_kernel}) for problem sizes between 100,000 and 1,000,000 uniformly distributed source and target points, which are taken to be the same set.
 Best parameter settings are described in the Appendix of [@Kailasa2024].
 We repeat the benchmark for the Arm architecture for `kifmm-rs` in Figure (2), presented without comparison to competing software due to lack of support.

 ![X86 benchmarks against leading kiFMM software for achieving relative error $\epsilon$, for `kifmm-rs` the number of sets of source densities being processed is given in brackets, and runtimes are then reported per FMM call.](./images/joss.png)